Hedge funds don’t cause a financial crisis, but they can make it worse.

 “Just because you invest with the smartest people on the block,” Hand said, “doesn’t mean you’ll make money when everyone else is losing their shirts.
 Indeed, you may lose yours along with them.”

-Greg Brown is the Sarah Graham Kenan Distinguished Scholar and professor of finance at UNC Kenan-Flagler.
+Greg Brown is a Sarah Graham Kenan Distinguished Scholar and professor of finance at UNC Kenan-Flagler.

 John R.M.
-Hand is the H. Allen Andrew Distinguished Professor of Entrepreneurship, Finance and Accounting at UNC Kenan-Flagler.
+Hand is the Robert March and Mildred Borden Hanes Distinguished Professor of Accounting at UNC Kenan-Flagler.